MFJamil/smyld-lib-common/README.md

 - `cacheLogs`: Whether to cache log messages (default: false)
 - `logLevel`: The default log level for new loggers (default: LogLevel.DEFAULT)
 - `pooledLoggers`: Whether loggers with the same source name should be pooled (default: true)
+- `libLogLevel`: Controls the logging level for the library's internal debug messages (default: LogLevel.OFF)

 When `pooledLoggers` is true (default), creating a new logger with the same source name as an existing logger will return the existing instance.
 When false, a new instance will be created each time.